thousandbrainsproject/tbp.ultrasound_perception/README.md

 You should see this change reflected in the visualization service.
 Note this visualization is only for the operator's benefit, and to enable interpreting "goal-states" sent by Monty; it does not affect the measured locations or displacements within Monty as the probe moves.

-- Run the Monty experiment `python run.py -e probe_triggered_experiment`
+- Run the Monty experiment `python run.py -e probe_triggered_data_collection_for_learning` (or `_for_inference`, depending on how many data samples you want to collect, and what "policy" the human operator is planning on using - see `ultrasound_experiments.py` for details)
 - In the iPad app, click `Start Imaging`
 - Infer by moving the probe and capturing more images!